-The best way to see this, is in this painting by Verrocchio, an important artist who Leonardo was apprenticed to when he was young.
-Verocchio asked Leonardo to paint one of the angels in his paining of the Baptism of Christ, that we see here.
+The best way to see this is in this painting by Verrocchio—an important Early Renaissance artist who Leonardo was apprenticed to when he was young.
+Verocchio asked Leonardo to paint one of the angels in his paining of the Baptism of Christ (left).

 Can you tell which angel is Leonardo's?
-One angel should look more like a boy—that's the Early Renaissance angel (the one painted by Verrocchio) and the other angel should look like a High Renaissance angel, like a spiritual figure—truly like an angel sent by God from heaven (that's Leonardo's angel).
+One angel should look more like a boy—that's the Early Renaissance angel (the one painted by Verrocchio) and the other angel should look like truly divine, sent by God from heaven (that's Leonardo's angel).

 Leonardo's angel is ideally beautiful and moves in a graceful and complex way, twisting to her upper body to the left but raising her head up and to the right.
 Figures that move elegantly and that ideally beautiful are typical of the High Renaissance.